wifinigel/wiperf/docs/README_Config.ini.md

 ### location

 This is a string that can be added to assist with report filtering, if required.
 Its default value in an empty string.
-It could be be used in an expression within Splunk to filer units based on a location field (for instance)
+It could be be used in an expression within your reports to filter units based on a location field (for instance)

 Default setting:
 ```